 Habitat for Humanity International

-Length of internship: 12 months, full time (4 days a week).
+Length of internship: 12 months, full time (5 days a week with flexible hours).

 Terms of Reference for the Internship:

-Under the supervision of the MEAL Manager, the intern will be expected to focus on the following:
+Responsibilities - Under the supervision of the Housing and Human Settlements Director, the intern will focus on the following:

-- Assist with the planning and logistics for MEAL training and other capacity building events
+- Assist with the planning and logistics of any program-related meetings, workshops or other events, including notetaking.

 - Perform other tasks as assigned

-- Graduate degree in a related field – Monitoring and Evaluation, Development Studies, Public & Development Administration, Project Management, Social Sciences, Housing & Human Settlements.
+- Graduate degree in a related field – Development Studies, Public & Development Administration, Project Management, Social Sciences or Housing & Human Settlements.
 A postgraduate qualification would be a definite advantage.

-- Have computer skills particularly MS Office, Power Point, MS Project and basic Excel skills – Statistical Packages for qualitative and quantitative data analysis are desirable.
+- Have computer skills particularly MS Office, Power Point, MS Project and intermediate Excel skills.

 - Must be enthusiastic, creative and self-motivated.